Hoangvo92/homework3/README.md

 have Homebrew installed, you can run brew install glfw3 .
 With Macports, you can run sudo port install glfw .
 GLM: If you have Homebrew installed, you can run brew install glm .
 With Macports, you can run sudo port install glm .

+There are .JPG files in Homework3/ directory to show result of running the program.